Problems with bees and wasps

 - loss of consciousness

-We can provide treatment from £73 or make an advice visit for £47.
+We can provide treatment from £75 or make an advice visit for £50.
 If you need technical telephone advice from a pest control officer we charge £10.
-To request our help use our online form here, or contact our Customer Services team by calling 01782 717717 (select option 4) or visiting Castle House in Newcastle or Kidsgrove Town Hall.
+To request our help use our online form here, or contact our Customer Services team by calling 01782 717717 or visiting Castle House in Newcastle or Kidsgrove Town Hall.

 You can purchase a range of chemicals from DIY/hardware stores and supermarkets to treat wasps nests yourself.
 You must always make sure that you read and understand the label before you use the product, and that you follow the label instructions carefully.